In this post, we introduce a common technique used to convert interactive protocols to their noninteractive variant.

 Schnorr Protocol with the strong Fiat-Shamir

-The elements that would be omitted in the hash by applying weak Fiat-Shamir heuristic are gg and XX.
+The elements that would be omitted in the hash by applying weak Fiat-Shamir heuristic are and .

 Chaum-Pedersen Protocol with the strong Fiat-Shamir